Supriya011205/color-vocab-/README.md

 # color-vocab-
-This is a color vocabulary project .
+This is a color vocabulary project using HTML and CSS.